chaldea-center/chaldea/doc/help/en/FAQ.md

 - restart app after hours: server may be crowded, or too frequent requests in short time and get banned temporarily

+When network is available, You can cache icons in Settings-Gamedata, about 3000+ icons.

 ----------

 ### 1. Servant/Craft Essence/Command Code not found